avantifellows/plio-backend/docs/ENV.md

 Plio supports error monitoring on your app with [Sentry](https://sentry.io/).
 Visit our guide on [Error Monitoring](./docs/../ERROR-MONITORING.md) to enable it for your Plio setup.

 #### `SENTRY_DSN`
 The Sentry Data Source Name.
 This is a unique link that identifies your Sentry project and sends error reports to Sentry dashboard.
-You can get the value of DSN for your projects from `Sentry dashboard > Project Settings > SDK Setup > Client Keys (DSN)`.
+You can get the value of DSN for your projects from `Sentry dashboard > Settings > Project > {PROJECT_NAME} > SDK Setup > Client Keys (DSN)`.